-Prior to UsAgainstAlzheimer’s, Jason held senior positions at leading advocacy and direct-service organizations, including UnidosUS (formerly NCLR) and LULAC National Educational Service Centers, the education arm of the League of United Latin American Citizens (LULAC), the nation’s oldest Latino civil rights organization.
+Prior to UsAgainstAlzheimer’s, Jason held senior positions at two of the nation’s leading Latino-serving organizations, UnidosUS and LULAC National Educational Service Centers, Inc.

 Bucket list item: River ride down the Amazon